-Dueñas been using dry shampoo on wet hair for four years, which he discovered out of necessity during a work bind.
-"I was out of mousse on a job that required volume, and in a panic I used my dry shampoo.
-I was astonished at how well it worked," he says.
+Dueñas has been using dry shampoo on wet hair for years, a trick he discovered out of necessity during a work bind.
+"I was out of mousse on a job that required volume, and in a panic, I used my dry shampoo.
+I was astonished at how well it worked," he explains.
 "It has just become normal for me now," he says.
 "It all depends on the type of volume I want.
 I use dry shampoo when I want the hair to look like there is absolutely no product in the hair.
 So when I am looking for large volume, but an airy, not-so-set-in-place style, dry shampoo is my go-to."

-This is exactly how Dueñas uses it: "While hair is damp (best when about 90% dry), spray the dry shampoo from the scalp to ends," he says.
-"Taking sections as you apply helps for even coverage as well.
+You may be confused—is dry shampoo for wet or dry hair?
+This is exactly how Dueñas uses it: "While hair is damp (best when about 90% dry), spray the dry shampoo from the scalp to ends.
+Taking sections as you apply helps for even coverage as well.
 Once applied in the hair, blow-dry as normal, or rough-dry and style with your favorite hot tool.
 It doesn’t have to be any more complicated than mousse!"

 As for aerosol versus powder on wet hair, Dueñas says it's much easier to distribute aerosol without overburdening the hair.
-"If you are a master with sprinkling powder, by all means have at it.
+"If you are a master with sprinkling powder, by all means, have at it.
 Just make sure to distribute it evenly!" he says.

-Pretty cool, right?
-If it's the secret styling weapon of an industry vet, it's certainly good enough for us!
+So the verdict has been made: Can you use dry shampoo on wet hair?
+Yes!
+After all, if it's the secret styling weapon of an industry vet, it's certainly good enough for us!